basslesson01/F2FBulkBuylist/README.md

 # TO DO
 Finish addToCart
-- Foil WebElement is still stale whenever assigning it to a variable.
+- Foil WebElement no longer stale from brute forcing retries, but now a String is stale?